demisto/content-docs/content-repo/extra-docs/articles/minemeld-migration.md

 ## AWS Feed Continued

 As you may have noticed when configuring the `AWS Feed` instance to pull indicators from `CLOUDFRONT`, there were additional services that you could select.
-So, if it were the case that your MineMeld configuration contained multiple nodes, as shown below, whose prototypes were prefixed with `aws`, there are two options for configuring these additional AWS feeds in Cortex XSOAR.
+So, if your MineMeld configuration contained multiple nodes whose prototypes were prefixed with `aws` as shown below, there are two options for configuring these additional AWS feeds in Cortex XSOAR.
 ```
   allow-ip_aws_cloudfront:
     inputs: []